 no connection -----8 7-----no connection 6---------chroma out audio out -----3 1----- luminance (B & W signal) audio in -----5 4----- composite video out 2----- ground

 Solder one wire from each of your lengths of speaker cable to pin 2 on the DIN plug.
-Solder the other end of each wire to the outside post of each RCA connector.
-Solder the other wire of one cable to pin 4 and to the RCA plug, and label that wire pair “video.”
-Solder the remaining wire to pin 3 and to the other RCA plug, and label that wire pair “audio.”
+Next, solder the other end of each wire to the outside post of each RCA connector.
+Next, solder the other wire of one cable to pin 4 and to the RCA plug, and label that wire pair “video.”
+Finally, solder the remaining wire to pin 3 and to the other RCA plug, and label that wire pair “audio.”

 If you have a S-Video plug on your TV and you want a higher-quality display, I have instructions for connecting via S-video.

-Way back when, a Commodore monitor gave a much nicer picture than a television, because the switchbox degraded the signal significantly.
-But a modern-ish TV with standard RCA video connectors gives at least the same quality display that a Commodore monitor did, if not better, since picture tubes improved in quality during the 1990s.
+Way back when, a Commodore monitor gave a much nicer picture than a television.
+This was because the switchbox degraded the signal significantly.
+A modern-ish TV with standard RCA video connectors gives at least the same quality display that a Commodore monitor did, if not better.
+Picture tubes improved in quality during the 1990s.
 Display quality on LCDs varies, because LCD TVs tend to be a bit picky about composite signals and most consumers are more concerned about digital inputs than about the old analog inputs these days.
 As a general rule, the older the LCD TV, the better it’s likely to work as a Commodore display.

 Now that you’ve succeeded in your quest to connect a Commodore 64 to a television, if you need help hooking up disk drives or loading games, I can cover you there too.
 And if you have a VIC-20, connecting a VIC to a TV is similar, but not quite identical.